 If payments are not made pursuant to the agreed upon procedures, your child will be suspended from class until all due payments are received.

 If payment on a student’s account is not paid in full by the end of the school year, the Board of Directors will turn the account over for collection.
 No student will be enrolled for a new school year unless the student’s account for the present school year is paid in full by the last business day in June.

 All charges incurred by the school for non-sufficient funds will be passed on to the payer.

 Payments may be made by mail or in-person via credit card (VISA or Mastercard), check, or cash.
-Parents who use online banking can set up a recurring transaction to submit their tuition payments through their banking institution.

 PHYSICAL ACTIVITIES: All students who remain at school for lunch may have an outdoor recess unless it is rainy or severely cold.
 These students need to be dressed appropriately for the weather.

 Scheduled physical activities will be held for elementary students this school year.
 Parents will be notified in advance as to the scheduled activity.

 If any student is unable to participate in any physical activity/recess, a release from the child’s physician must be sent to the MCS office.